osm2pgsql-dev/osm2pgsql-website/_manual/11-tips-and-tricks.md

 Lua scripts can use quite a lot of memory if you are not careful.
 This is usually only a problem when using [two-stage processing](#stages).
-To monitor how much memory is currently used, can use this function:
+To monitor how much memory is currently used, use this function:

 ```lua
 function create_memory_reporter(filename, frequency)